- What is the difference between geocorrected and orthorectified imagery?

-The imagery in OS MasterMap® Imagery Layer is seamless in that it is colour balanced and edgematched.
-This ensures that analysis of information across image boundaries is not seriously hampered by misalignment or inconsistency.
+OS MasterMap® Imagery Layer is colour balanced and edgematched across separately flown areas to ensure that analysis of information across image boundaries is not seriously hampered by misalignment or inconsistency.

 Variations because of time of day differences (for example, lengthening shadows, colour changes), time of year differences (for example, vegetation changes, river levels) and age differences (for example, new developments, and road changes) mean that some variation is inevitable and an overzealous attempt at imposing an artificial evenness would be misleading.

-Great care is taken to ensure that imagery is 'stitched' together in a seamless manner to avoid distortion to features, such as buildings.
+Great care is taken to ensure that imagery is 'stitched' together carefully to avoid distortions in features such as buildings.
 We collect imagery in strips with a generous overlap between each photograph and then use seamlines to select the centre of each image.

 - Can I obtain archived OS MasterMap Imagery Layer?

-No. Ordnance Survey does not currently offer archived OS MasterMap Imagery Layer data, but an archive policy is being developed.
+No. Ordnance Survey does not currently offer archived OS MasterMap Imagery Layer data.

 - Will OS MasterMap Imagery Layer tiles include metadata information?